Smooth, refreshing cold brew iced tea is simple to make and perfect for porch sipping. Here’s my tried-and-true cold brew tea method!

-- You don’t have to wait for it to cool.
+- You don’t have to wait for it to cool or dilute it with a bunch of ice.
 Once it’s ready, it’s ready.
-You can pour over ice and drink it immediately.
+You can pour over ice or drink it straight up.

 - It tastes better.
-Like cold brew coffee, I think that cold brew iced tea has a much smoother flavor than steeped tea.
+Like cold brew coffee, cold brew iced tea has a much smoother flavor than steeped tea.
 I rarely need to sweeten it.

 Cold Brew Iced Tea Recipe

-- 4 tablespoons loose tea (or 4 tea bags)
+- 2 tablespoons loose tea – or 4 tea bags

 - Put tea into a tea infuser or wrap it in cheesecloth, and submerge it in your water.
 You can do this right in the pitcher you’re planning to store the tea in.

-- Set the pitcher on the kitchen counter.
+- Put the pitcher into the refrigerator.
 Most teas brew up in around two hours.
-It might be a bit more or less depending on the temperature in your kitchen and the type of tea.
+It might be a bit more or less, depending on the type of tea you are using.
 The big exception that I’ve run across is hibiscus tea.
 This one only needs around 30 minutes – it brews up so quickly!

 - When your tea has reached your desired strength, remove the infuser, and stick the pitcher into the fridge.
 Serve chilled or over ice.